Report on Government Services 2024

 A higher or increasing rate is desirable as it suggests that a larger proportion of students are continuing in school, which may result in improved educational outcomes.

-Nationally in 2022, the apparent retention rate from Year 10 to Year 12 for full-time students was 79.0%, the lowest in the last 10 years of data reported (figure 4.5).
-The rate was higher for non-government schools (87.2%) compared to government schools (73.5%).
-This pattern was similar for both Aboriginal and Torres Strait Islander students and non-Indigenous students.
+Nationally in 2023, the apparent retention rate from Year 10 to Year 12 for full-time students was 78.7%, continuing its downward trend since 83.3% in 2017 (figure 4.5).
+The rate was higher for non-government schools (87.2%) than for government schools (73.0%).
+Both Aboriginal and Torres Strait Islander students and non-Indigenous students had similar trends.

-Consistent with the NYPR mandatory requirement that all young people participate in schooling until they complete Year 10, the apparent retention rate for all schools from the commencement of secondary school (at Year 7 or 8) to Year 10 has remained above 97% in all jurisdictions (other than the Northern Territory) since 2013.
-Nationally, the retention rate for Aboriginal and Torres Strait Islander students was over 97% in 2022, but lower than that of non‑Indigenous students (table 4A.25).
+Consistent with the NYPR mandatory requirement, all young people must participate in schooling until they complete Year 10.
+The apparent retention rate for all schools from the commencement of secondary school (at Year 7 or 8) to Year 10 has remained above 97% in all jurisdictions (except the Northern Territory) since 2014.
+Nationally, the retention rate for Aboriginal and Torres Strait Islander students was over 97% in 2023, but below that of non‑Indigenous students (table 4A.25).

 5. Quality teaching